Outdoor Leadership, Level 3

 In past years 100% of students have progressed onto jobs or higher education in the outdoor adventure industry.
 Jobs include PGL coaches, instructors, outward bound leaders in the UK and abroad, around one third of students progress onto university based courses.

-4 GCSE's at C / 4 grade or First Diploma in a related subject at Merit level.
+4 GCSE's at grade 4 or First Diploma in a related subject at Merit level.

 Applicants must be able to demonstrate a commitment to the course and show some understanding of the industry